bonfire-networks/website-blog/code_of_conduct.md

 * Stalking or following.
 This includes virtual following (locating someone in other web spaces in order to continue unwelcome contact).

-* Non-consensual photography or recording, including logging online activity for harassment purposes (or reading logs one has access to), doxxing, screenshotting without permission or to carry out acts of aggression or trolling.
+* Non-consensual photography or recording, including logging online activity for harassment purposes (or reading logs one has access to), doxxing, or screenshotting to carry out acts of aggression or trolling.

 * Deliberate “outing” of any aspect of a person’s identity without their consent (except when necessary to protect from intentional abuse).